Princess Mako, granddaughter of Emperor, set to marry ex-classmate | The Japan Times

-Princess Mako, 25, the elder daughter of Prince Akishino and Princess Kiko, is set to be engaged to a former classmate at her university and is expected to marry next year, public broadcaster NHK reported Tuesday.
+Princess Mako, 25, the elder daughter of Prince Akishino and Princess Kiko, is set to be engaged to a former classmate at her university and is expected to marry next year, media reports said Tuesday.

-The prospective fiance is identified as Kei Komuro, who lives in Yokohama and was a student at International Christian University in Tokyo, according to NHK.
+The prospective fiance was identified as Kei Komuro, who lives in Yokohama and was a student at International Christian University in Tokyo, according to public broadcaster NHK.

+The Imperial Household Agency later confirmed the report and said Komuro is a 25-year-old graduate student at Tokyo’s Hitotsubashi University and also works at a law firm.

+It will be the first engagement among the four grandchildren of Emperor Akihito and Empress Michiko.
+The last marriage of a Japanese princess took place in October 2014 when Princess Noriko, the 28-year-old daughter of Emperor Akihito’s late cousin Prince Takamado, tied the knot with Kunimaro Senge, the eldest son of the chief priest of Izumo Taisha, a Shinto shrine in Shimane Prefecture.

 The princess has already introduced Komuro to Prince Akishino, who is the younger brother of Crown Prince Naruhito.

-This would reduce the number of Imperial family members and is likely to further promote public debate over whether a woman should be allowed to retain Imperial status after marriage and whether a woman should be allowed to rise to the Imperial throne as a reigning Empress.
+When Princess Mako marries, the number of Imperial family members will drop to 18, and that of female members to 13.

+The news will likely further promote public debate over whether women should be allowed to retain Imperial status after marriage and whether women should be allowed to rise to the throne.

-Now the Imperial family has only one young male, Prince Hisahito, Mako’s younger brother.
+The Imperial family has only one young male, Princess Mako’s younger brother Prince Hisahito.

 As Imperial House Law allows only a male to rise to the throne, officials and experts have long been deeply concerned over the future of the succession system.